 Make sure when selecting your VoIP plan that you pay close attention to the features that your service provider offers.
 These can vary from one provider to another.

-Next, it’s crucial that you check your internet strength: it needs to be strong enough to handle your VoIP phone system.
+Next, it’s crucial that you check your internet strength.
+You need a strong enough to handle your VoIP phone system.
 You can use a free VoIP speed test tool to help you assess this.

 RingCentral is our top VoIP choice for small businesses because of its unlimited domestic business phone and messaging, starting at just $19.99/mo.

 - Adaptable to your business needs from equipment rentals to toll-free numbers

 - Global infrastructure with an easy setup

 - Easy to scale and find a plan that works for you—regardless of your business’s size

 If you’re trying to reduce operational costs or need more flexibility from your phone system, then getting a VoIP phone number is probably the best solution for you.
 The simple setup means you can get up and running immediately with no need for new equipment.
 All you need is a strong internet connection and your business can enjoy the benefits of using VoIP.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.